 In 2019 Philip opened an innovative new open-air gallery and environmental art centre called Devon Sculpture Park.

 Natural Climate Solutions

-In 2017 Philip started working on specific solutions to the climate crisis.
+In 2005 Philip started working on specific solutions to the climate crisis.
 Today Letts Environment has a number of climate projects under way.
 In 2019 he launched DSP, which includes the UK’s leading centre for smaller-scale rewilding located in the southwest.
 DSP is also developing eco innovations.
 The first invention is a wildlife biodome, which is a man-made wood structure that houses hundreds of different types of wildlife.